 Duration: Pianists typically charge per hour to tune a piano, so if tuning takes longer, it may cost more.
 The more out of tune the piano, the longer it takes to tune.

 Humidity: Humidity levels also impact the string tension in a piano, often leading to uneven tuning.
 This is more common for pianos that are rarely tuned, with frequent changes in humidity causing the soundboard to continually swell and contract.
 As a result, more robust tuning is needed before the fine tune.

-Repairs: If the pianist discovers issues with the piano, then it may need repaired before it can be properly tuned.
-For example, some strings may need replaced or parts of the soundboard repaired.
-In any case, additional repairs on top the tuning will see a higher cost for the service.
+Repairs: If the pianist discovers issues with the piano, then it may need to be repaired before it can be properly tuned.
+For example, some strings may need to be replaced or parts of the soundboard repaired.
+In any case, additional repairs on top of the tuning will see a higher cost for the service.

 Below are some shops in the UK that offer piano repair and tuning services and are worth checking out.